ampmonteiro/es2015-native-module-loader/README.md

 Showing how to use es2015+ Modules Loader in Browsers without the need to use babel or traceur or SystemJS tool

-status of newCalc Branch (second Branch): On going
+status of newCalc Branch (second Branch): Finished the Demonstration how add attribut module to script tag in index page as well as using import / export syntax

 ### HOW /  Demonstration

 I use a simple example like a calculator with features such as sum and multiplication

+Master branch - use as template or start kit with few files

 One branch using module Pattern (old way / oldCalc) without module loader